Talk to us today about our Deliberative Engagement approach and find out how you can better engage and collaborate with your community.

 - The relative value of different services to the community

-- How to undertake a meaningful engagement with small budgets
+- How to undertake a meaningful engagement with small or limited budgets

 - How to integrate deep, qualitative insights with broad, quantitative polling of ideas

 - How to gather the views of younger, more mobile and busier people

 - How to make best use of in-house skills and enhance capacity

 - How to engage effectively in a post-COVID world

 Deliberative Engagement in the ‘new normal’